kaiachain/kaia-dapp-mono/ctf/README.md

 Included in this attack kit, you can find the relevant ABIs to be used in your attack.

 ## Prizes
-After completion, ask one of the Kaia team members at the KSL for your rewards.
+After completion, ask one of the Kaia team members at the Token2049 for your rewards.

 ## Submission guidelines
 1. First, please register by opening a PR adding a folder with the same name as your github handle in the [`submissions` folder](/ctf/submissions/) We have included an [example](/ctf/submissions/zxstim/) inside for your reference.
 Your folder structure would look like this: